CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-profile-interests.md

-# REST API: adding interests to a profile
+# REST API: POST profile interests

 To add interests to a profile an HTTP post request can be sent to the following URL: